 5. Crewel Yarn/ wool

 This is a fine natural wool or acrylic two-ply strand; It is used in wool embroidery, needlepoint, cross-stitch, tapestry work.
-You can thread the wool thread on your needle and use it just like other embroidery thread for projects where you need some texture, as one strand of this yarn is as thick as two strands of embroidery floss thread.
+You can thread the wool thread on your needle and use it just like other embroidery threads for projects where you need some texture, as one strand of this yarn is as thick as two strands of embroidery floss thread.

 6. Tapestry Yarn/ Persian Yarn

-Tapestry yarn is a soft thick yarn which is best used on canvas and other heavy material – this is also used for needlepoint projects, crewelwork.
-Persian Yarn is another yarn used in needle point embroidery, crewel embroidery and cross-stitch.
-It is great to use with canvas and other thick materials
+Tapestry yarn is a soft thick yarn that is best used on canvas and other heavy material – this is also used for needlepoint projects, crewelwork.
+Persian Yarn is another yarn used in needlepoint embroidery, crewel embroidery, and cross-stitch.
+It is great to use with canvas and other thick materials.

-Felted wool yarn is 100% pure wool yarn which undergoes a felting process to give it a fuzzy texture.
+Felted wool yarn is 100% pure wool yarn that undergoes a felting process to give it a fuzzy texture.
 You can use it for couching in embroidery.

 7. Silk Threads